petermsouzajr/qa-shadow-report/README.md

 ### Column: Testrail Id

 The TestRail ID column is designed to extract data from the test report output and align it with the associated TestRail ID in the TestRail ID column.
-Within the it block string in your Cypress tests, include the TestRail ID in square brackets at the end of the string.
+Within the it block string in your [framework] tests, include the TestRail ID in square brackets at the end of the string.
 This notation specifies the TestRail ID linked to each particular test.
 For instance, `[C2452]` and `[C24534]` are examples of TestRail IDs used in this context:

 ```
 describe('[Windsor] Unit test our math functions', () => {